abdelhalimyasser/Data-Structures/Linked List/Linked Stack/Implementation in Java/README.md

 java Main
 ```

-*Note: Ensure all code is in main.c or adjust to include a separate stack.h if split.
-The main.c file tests the implementation.*
+*Note: Ensure all code is in Main.java or adjust to include separate files if split.
+The Main.java file tests the implementation.*

 ---